nicbou/nicolasbouliane.com/frontend/content/projects/ursus.md

 All About Berlin once ran on [Craft CMS](https://craftcms.com/), which is a bit like WordPress.
 To make changes, I logged into the admin area, made changes with a rich text editor, and saved them to a database.
 The server rendered the database content into pages.

 Now the content is a bunch of markdown files on my computer.
 When I run a command, they're turned into a website.
-In other words, instead of generating pages on demand, I generate them in advance.
+In other words, instead of generating pages on demand on the server, I generate them in advance, on my laptop.

 ## Why a static site generator?

 A static site generator has many benefits over a content management system.
-Many of those are specific to how I like to work.
+Many of those are specific to how I work.

 ### Work offline